Date of Policy: 17 January 2018

 Written referrals must be done on Common Assessment Framework (CAF) referral forms, and any other written evidence needs to reflect a verbatim account of what the child has said.
 Any CAF that has been undertaken should be attached to the referral.
 MASH should acknowledge your written referral within one working day of receiving it.
 Should you not have had a response within 3 working days, contact them again.

 Under no circumstances should you speak to or confront the abuser.
 Do not share suspicions or information with any other person other than your line manager, MASH and the Police.
 Information given to MASH or the Police will be taken seriously, handled sensitively and shared only on a ‘need to know’ basis, wholly to protect the child.
 However, in order to ensure that children are safeguarded on the basis of proper evidence, the source of the referral cannot be kept anonymous.

 If you have any concerns about an adult’s behaviour towards children or young people (not an employee or volunteer working for The Thanet):

 - Do not ignore it – the service will take any concerns very seriously.

-- You must discuss your concerns with the Co-ordinator at the Thanet/director responsible (if applicable), who will support you in liaising with the statutory agencies should any child protection matter arise.
+- You must discuss your concerns with the Safeguarding leads at the Thanet/director responsible (if applicable), who will support you in liaising with the statutory agencies should any child protection matter arise.

-- Do not confront the adult but seek the advice of Co-ordinator at The Thanet.
+- Do not confront the adult but seek the advice of Safeguarding leads at The Thanet.
 If they are not available seek advice from the director responsible for Safeguarding Issues or from MASH.

 Concerns for the safety and well-being of children could arise in a number of different ways and in a range of settings.
 It is essential to act quickly and effectively if an allegation is made, or if there is suspicion or concern about a professional or volunteer’s relationship with a child, young person or group of children/young people, particularly if they have: